mattewlondono22/nlp-final-demo/REPORT.md

 ## Project Summary (1–2 Pages)

 ### Overview
-For my final NLP project, I built a sentiment analysis web app using Hugging Face Transformers and Gradio.
+For my final NLP project, I built a sentiment analysis web app using Hugging Face Transformers and Streamlit.
 The goal was to go beyond basic “positive vs negative” judgments and explore how well models handle complex, paradoxical text.

 I tested the app with two quotes:
 1. “War is peace.
 Freedom is slavery.
 Ignorance is strength.”
 (George Orwell, 1984)